 - encouraging prayer, including on-line prayer and prayer breakfasts

-- creating, curating and disseminating useful resources for building New Zealand churches and Christians
+- creating, curating, and disseminating useful resources to build up Christians and New Zealand churches

 - bringing together New Zealand Christians for sharing, inspiration, and collaboration

-- forming focus groups, to work through difficult matters and achieve good outcomes
+- forming focus groups to work through difficult matters and facilitate better outcomes

-with grace and truth, with faithfulness to the Gospel and the Bible, in a way which is well-researched and reasonable, with sensitivity to the changing realities of New Zealand’s multi-faith, multi-generational, and liberalising society, we hold to the core tenets of the Christian faith.
+with grace and truth, with faithfulness to the Gospel and the Bible, with research and reason.
+With respect, and with sensitivity to the changing realities of New Zealand’s multi-faith, multi-generational, and liberalising society, we hold to the core tenets of the Christian faith.

 A brief history